Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 ARTICLE CONTENTS

-The low, low rates days are over (we'll pause here for a moment of melancholy).
+The days of rock-bottom interest rates are long over (we'll pause here for a moment of melancholy).

-It's never been more important to find your best rate and options when it comes time to renew.
+It's never been more important to shop for your best rate and options when it comes time to renew.

 Find a way out to a better rate.

-Have an insured mortgage?
-Switch to a better deal.
+For your insured or uninsured mortgage, switch to a better deal.

-You'll be able to qualify at your mortgage contract rate (assuming the lender has implemented this recently highlighted government measure).
-That means you won't be held hostage to accept a higher offer where you are, and can look around for your best deal.
+You'll be able to qualify at your mortgage contract rate (assuming the lender has had time to implement this recent change).
+That means you won't be held hostage to your bank's offer, and you can look around for your best deal.

 Go for the stretch (of your amortization).

-Using our THINK Financial fixed-rate product as an example, if you have equity built up, one of our expert True North Mortgage brokers may be able to switch you to our lower fixed-rate product by stretching your amortization up to 25 years.
+Using our insured THINK Financial fixed-rate product as an example, if you have equity built up, one of our expert True North Mortgage brokers may be able to switch you to our lower fixed-rate product by stretching your amortization back up to 25 years (or more with a refinance, depending on lender).

 Stretching it out will lower your payments, which in turn can lower your debt ratios, allowing you to qualify for your mortgage amount for the switch.

-Once the new mortgage is set up, you can then use your flexible pre-payment privileges to make extra payments on your mortgage to get your amortization caught up again.
+Once the new mortgage is set up, you can use your flexible pre-payment privileges to make extra payments on your mortgage principal to catch up on your amortization.

-Some things to note for this amortization-stretch strategy:
+Some things to note for this stretch strategy:

 • Incurred legal fees for collateral mortgage transfer of around $600-800